atrbyg24/nba-dashboard/README.md

 This is a Streamlit-powered web application designed to provide interactive access to NBA player statistics.
 Users can explore various statistical categories for league leaders and view detailed career breakdowns for individual players.

 ✨ Features
-League Leaders: View the top players in different statistical categories for the 2024-2025 NBA season.
-(Note: This feature was part of the original request and is included, though it was noted as potentially having issues during development.)
+League Leaders: View the top players in different statistical categories for the NBA season.

-Player Search: Search for any NBA player active in the 2024-2025 season.
+Player Search: Search for any NBA player active in the 2023-2024 season.

 Detailed Career Stats: For selected players, display their season-by-season statistics in a tabular format.